jubatus/website/source/en/tutorial/classifier_java.rst

     |             | | "bottom" | | "skirt"     |            |               |            |               |
     +-------------+------------+---------------+------------+---------------+------------+---------------+

-    trainData is the array of LabeledDatum.
-LabeledDatum is a pair of Datum and its label.
-In this sample, the label demonstrates the class name each Datum belongs to.
-Each Datum stores the data in key-value pairs, which is the format readable by Jubatus.
-The key can be recognized as the feature vector.
-Inside the Datum, there are 3 kinds of key-value lists, string_values, num_values and binary_values.
-Each of these uses StringValue class, NumValue class and BinaryValue class.
-For example, the "hair", "top", "bottom" values are StirngValue, While the "height" value is NumValue.
-Therefore, they are stored separately inside each Datum.
+    trainData is an array of LabeledDatum.
+LabeledDatum is a pair of Datum and its class label.
+In this sample, the label demonstrates the class name to which each Datum belongs.
+Each Datum is represented as key-value pairs, which are the data format that Jubatus can read.
+The key can be recognized as the name of the feature, and the value is the feature value.
+Inside the Datum, there can be three kinds of key-value lists, string_values, num_values and binary_values.
+They use the StringValue class, the NumValue class, and the BinaryValue class, respectively.
+For example, the "hair", "top", and "bottom" values are StringValue, while the "height" value is NumValue.
+Therefore, they are stored separately inside the Datum.

-    Here is the procedure of making study data.
+    Here is the procedure of making training data.

-    To make study data, the private method "makeTrainDatum" is used (Line 22-25).
+    To make training data, the private method "makeTrainDatum" is used (Line 22-25).

-    In this example, the key-value lists have the keys of "hair", "top", and "bottom" and their String type values registered through addString method, for example, are "short", "sweater", and "jeans".
-In addition, The key-value list have the key of "height", and its double type value registered through addNumber method, for example, "1.70" (Line 16-19).
+    In this example, the key-value lists for string_values have the keys of "hair", "top", and "bottom".
+Their string values are registered in addString method. for instance, "short", "sweater", and "jeans", respectively.
+In addition, the key-value list for num_values has the key of "height", and its double type value is registered in addNumber method, for instance, 1.70 (Line 16-19).

-    According to the flow above, the training data is generated.
+    Based on this flow, the training dataset is generated.

 3. Model training (update learning model)
-    We train our learning model by using the method train() (Line 45), with the data generated in step.2 above.
+    We train our model by using the client method train() (Line 45), with the data generated in Step 2.

-4. Prepare the prediction data
+4. Prepare the test data
+    We generate test dataset in the same way with Step 2.

-    Different from training data, prediction data does not contain "lable", and it is only stored in the Datum unit by using makeDatum() (Line 14-20).
+    Different from the training data, test data does not contain class label, so that only Datum unit is generated by using makeDatum() (Line 14-20).

-5. Data prediction
+5. Prediction based on trained model
-    By inputting the testData generated in step.4 into the classify() method of ClassifierClient (Line 51-52), the prediction result will be stored in the EstimateResult List (Line 55).
-EstimateResult contains label and score means the confidence of each label (Line 56).
+    By inputting the test tata generated in Step 4 into the classify() method of ClassifierClient (Line 51-52), the prediction result will be stored in the list of EstimateResult (Line 55).
+Each EstimateResult contains a pair of label and score that represents the confidence of belonging to the label, for all of the labels (Line 56).

 ------------------------------------
 Run the sample program
 ------------------------------------

-* At Jubatus Server
+* For Jubatus Server
     start "jubaclassifier" process.

     ::

      $ jubaclassifier --configpath gender.json

-* At Jubatus Client
+* For Jubatus Client
-    Get the required package and Java client ready.
+    Get the required package and Java client ready and run.

-    Run!